Fixer Upper Properties

-Outdoor work can become more dangerous – you don’t want a roofer working in freezing ice and snow conditions if you can avoid it!
+Your General Contractor needs to be prepared for the conditions that colder weather brings.
+Outdoor work can become more dangerous – you don’t want a roofer working in freezing ice and snow conditions if you can avoid it.
 Here’s where it becomes really important to hire contractors that are properly licensed and insured.
 In addition to helping any injured crew member get proper medical care, the company or sole proprietor will also have the proper protection to shield their business from undue financial harm that could put finishing your project in jeopardy.

 If the water is turned on, you may be in danger of frozen pipes and the water damage that follows if one bursts.
-We’ve seen too many investors have to start up the rehab process again on a just-completed house because they wanted to make sure they could demonstrate a flushing toilet or turn on a faucet for a potential buyer.
+We’ve seen too many investors have to restart the rehab process on a just-completed house because they wanted to make sure they could demonstrate a flushing toilet or turn on a faucet for a potential buyer.
 The best practice is to shut off the water at the street and drain the system whenever a property is vacant.
 If you must have access to water, you can instead use the house’s main shut-off; also keep the heat to at least 55 degrees and insulate any pipes that are on exterior walls.

 If you have paused your work or have purchased a property and don’t intend to start the project until spring, this could happen to you.
 People need shelter, and it is not uncommon to see a property burn because someone taking refuge there lit a fire to stay warm.
-We have also seen houses that have been overtaken by “refugees” of the neighborhood who took advantage of the vacancy to start their own narcotics business.
+We have also seen houses that have been overtaken by “refugees” of the neighborhood who took advantage of the vacancy to start their own narcotic businesses.

-Hurricane Season & Vacant Properties
+Hurricane Prone Properties

 In addition, many people are not aware that Named Storm and Flood coverage are not automatically included in the majority of property policies.
 Coverage is usually obtained separately for an additional cost, so it’s important to become familiar with how these coverages work, especially if you are investing out-of-state.
-You may also want to check out these two articles in the “Is It Covered?” series:

-Securing Vacant Properties
+How to Secure Vacant Properties

 Vacant Property Signs You Should Avoid

 - Unkempt yard